[host_spoofing] Host header forgery

 What this check looks for

-This plugin flags configurations that forward or rely on the raw Host request header via $http_host, especially when it is passed upstream or used to build redirects/URLs.
+This plugin flags configurations that set the Host from a client-controlled value — $http_host, $http_x_forwarded_host (the X-Forwarded-Host request header), a $cookie_* value, or a query-string $arg_* — especially when it is passed upstream or used to build redirects/URLs.

 Why this is a problem